What Is a Miscarriage?

-A miscarriage is the loss of a fetus before the 20th week of pregnancy.
-The medical term for a miscarriage is spontaneous abortion, but "spontaneous" is the key word here because the condition is not an abortion in the common definition of the term.
+A miscarriage is the loss of a baby before the 20th week of pregnancy.
+The medical term for a miscarriage is spontaneous abortion.
+But it isn’t an abortion in the common meaning of the term.

-According to the March of Dimes, as many as 50% of all pregnancies end in miscarriage -- most often before a woman misses a menstrual period or even knows she is pregnant.
-About 15-25% of recognized pregnancies will end in a miscarriage.
+As many as 50% of all pregnancies end in miscarriage -- most often before a woman misses a menstrual period or even knows they’re pregnant.
+About 15%-25% of recognized pregnancies will end in a miscarriage.

-More than 80% of miscarriages occur within the first three months of pregnancy.
-Miscarriages are less likely to occur after 20 weeks gestation; these are termed late miscarriages.
+More than 80% of miscarriages happen within the first 3 months of pregnancy.
+Miscarriages are less likely to happen after 20 weeks.
+When they do, doctors call them late miscarriages.

 Symptoms of a miscarriage include:

-If you experience the symptoms listed above, contact your obstetric health care provider right away.
-He or she will tell you to come in to the office or go to the emergency room.
+If you have these symptoms, contact your doctor right away.
+They’ll tell you whether to come to the office or go to the emergency room.

 Most miscarriages happen when the unborn baby has fatal genetic problems.
-Usually, these problems are unrelated to the mother.
+Usually, these problems are not related to the mother.